 Winners do what they are supposed to do no matter what the circumstances are.
 They choose to do what is right instead of doing what is pleasing at the time or all the time!
 Those who have time for excuses have no time for executing.
 When we commit to take consistent action every single day in despite how we feel, we are building our character through discipline.
 And when the action becomes a habit it doesn’t demand much effort anymore.

 Everything written so far sounds good!
 But how do we start in the first place?
 I start something but cannot follow through!
-Why this happens?
-This happens, because our goal is bigger than what our actions can support.
-So, for heavens sake, for Sri Hari’s sake,
+Why does this happen?
+This happens because our goal is bigger than what our actions can support.
+So, for heaven’s sake, for Sri Hari’s sake,

 The statement by Martin Luther King Jr. succinctly clarifies this point: